miguelangeldealba/miguelangeldealba/README.md

 ## 🐍 Python Learning Journey

-A collection of Python exercises and projects documenting my learning path from fundamentals to backend development.
+A structured collection of Python exercises and projects documenting my progression from the fundamentals to backend development and automation.

 ### 🔗 [View Repository](https://github.com/miguelangeldealba/python-learning-journey)